GregTheMadMonk/tnl-noa/Documentation/Tutorials/Arrays/tutorial_01_Arrays.md

 * `Size` is the array size.
 * `Value` is type of data stored in the array.

-The interface of StaticArray is very smillar to Array.
+The interface of StaticArray is very smillar to Array but much simpler.
+It contains set of common constructors.
+Array elements can be accessed by the `operator[]` and also using method `x()`, `y()` and `z()` when it makes sense.
+See the following example for typical use of StaticArray.

+\include StaticArrayExample.cpp

+The output looks as:

+\include StaticArrayExample.out

 ## Distributed arrays <a name="distributed_arrays"></a>